-- ✓ Household members in the "20-35 years" age group are primarily responsible for caring for young children. - The "36-60 years" age group shows increased participation in tasks and responsibilities related to home repairs and the care of the ill and elderly. - \checkmark Adolescents (the 10-19 years group) participate in childcare tasks in around 22-46% of households. - ✓ Even the "under-10" age group becomes involved in playing with children in around 14% of households.
+- ✓ Household members in the "20-35 years" and "36-60 years" age groups are primarily responsible for maintenance and care-related tasks; with the exception of playing with children. - ✓ Adolescents (the 10-19 years group) participate in childcare tasks in around 6-41% of households. - Even the "under-10" age group becomes involved in playing with children in around 11% of households.